 I received an email from Exodus, asking me to provide my 12-word phrase/password

-If you have received an email from email@example.com, firstname.lastname@example.org or any other @exodus.io email, asking you to provide your 12-word recovery phrase or password, you can be 100% certain that this is a phishing attempt and someone is trying to steal your cryptocurrency.
+If you have received an email from [email protected], [email protected] or any other @exodus.io email, asking you to provide your secret 12-word recovery phrase or password, you can be 100% certain that this is a phishing attempt and someone is trying to steal your cryptocurrency.
 Exodus does not send unsolicited emails requesting to verify accounts.
 Exodus is an account-less, non-custodial wallet.
 Exodus, the company, has no control over your funds or your access them.
 You are in full control.

 If you receive a phishing email to your inbox, here are a few pointers on what actions to take:

 - Do not open it.
 In some cases, the act of opening the phishing email may cause you to compromise your security.